aquanox/EnhancedAsyncActionPlugin/README.md

   - Call `SetValueVariadic` to write captures values to storage (pin per captured property)
   - Call `SetValue[Type]` to write captures values to storage (one call per captured property)
 - Call latent action function
 - Read Properties one of:
   - Call `GetValueVariadic` to read captures values from storage (pin per captured property)
   - Call `GetValue[Type]` to read captures values from storage (one call per captured property)
+- Call `DestroyContext` to free used resources
+- Continue Execution

+Event mode:
+- Create a Custom Event node
+- Call `CreateContextForLatent` to create new context providing data about event
+- Call `SetupContext` to configure context property bag (only for non-vararg mode)
+- Create local variable for context handle that will be updated by latent action
+- Write Properties one of:
+  - Call `SetValueVariadic` to write captures values to storage (pin per captured property)
+  - Call `SetValue[Type]` to write captures values to storage (one call per captured property)
+- Call latent action function
+- From Custom Event node:
+- Read Properties one of:
+  - Call `GetValueVariadic` to read captures values from storage (pin per captured property)
+  - Call `GetValue[Type]` to read captures values from storage (one call per captured property)